 We accomplish these goals through:

-- communicating environmental health research findings to coalitions of community organizations to support their efforts to improve the health-related safety of housing in New York City
+Communicating environmental health research findings to coalitions of community organizations to improve the health-related safety of housing in New York City

 The COEC of the CEHNM is a partnership between Center scientists and our primary community partner, WE ACT.
 Founded in 1988, WE ACT was New York’s first environmental justice organization created to improve environmental health and quality of life in communities of color.
 WE ACT and CEHNM have been partners since 1996, have collaborated on community-based participatory research and outreach programs, and share a commitment to using science and educational outreach to improve health.
 The partnership with WE ACT allows us to more effectively learn about community environmental concerns and promotes translation and dissemination of CEHNM findings for community benefit.
 For WE ACT, partnering with the Center provides a resource to support education and advocacy, and increases their access to scientific and government communities.

 The four communities in Northern Manhattan served by the CEHNM are Central Harlem, West Harlem, Washington Heights, and Inwood.
 These communities are largely disadvantaged, medically underserved and comprised predominantly of people of color.
 Based on data from the most recent NYC Community Health Survey in 2006, 35% of the residents of Central and West Harlem and 31% in Washington Heights/Inwood are living in poverty.
 Central and West Harlem are 67% African-American and 19% Latino, and in Washington Heights, 14% are African-American and 71% are Latino, largely from the Dominican Republic.